 Our seismic data acquisition operations could be adversely affected by inclement weather conditions.
 Delays associated with weather conditions could adversely affect our results of operations.
 For example, weather delays could affect our operations on a particular project or an entire region and could lengthen the time to complete data acquisition projects.
 In addition, even if we negotiate weather protection provisions in our contracts, we may not be fully compensated by our clients for delays caused by inclement weather.
+As evidenced by the recent statewide winter storm in Texas in February 2021, the ability of our crews to operate could be impacted by weather conditions for extended periods, particularly if widespread power or water outages persist.
+While this event did not materially impact our operations for an extended period, similar events could create circumstances that have a material adverse effect on our operating results for the period involved.

-Our operations are subject to delays related to obtaining land access rights of way from third parties which could affect our results of operations.
+Our operations are subject to delays related to obtaining land access rights of way from third parties, which could affect our results of operations.